sarahciston/codingcare/posts/cf-unknowing.md

 >The tiny world of Pipi’s TV is not the only space inside the box.
 On the second floor, there is a small, empty room, where the light bulb hangs from the ceiling.
 A door leads to a closet, where the box's handle is hidden.
 The closet has two large, empty drawers.
 These are the places where the box's content lives.
 It contains: Music.

 This is about what is inside the black box.
 By definition, a "black box" is a thought experiment short hand for unknown space — space that doesn't need knowing or is presumed unknowable.

+[XXX][nora on black box and limits of explainability]

 >>Pipi's music is the soundtrack to her life.
 It is a collection of songs that her parents played on the way to the park.
 It is a collection of songs that her friends made for her.
 It is a collection of songs that she downloaded on her phone, to listen to when she is alone.
 It is a collection of songs that her parents listened to in the car.
 It is a collection of songs that her dog listened to.